A Long Walk to Water: Nya

+Nya is an 11-year-old girl from the Nuer tribe who has to walk eight hours a day, seven months out of the year, to fetch water from a pond in order to support her parents, younger brother, and younger sister, Akeer.
+She and her family live in a small village in Sudan during the year 2008.

+Akeer gets sick and is told that the illness is due to water contamination.
+Even though Akeer is given treatment at a clinic, they are forewarned by a nurse that water should be boiled before being consumed.
+The advice proves difficult to implement due to a scarcity of both fuel and water.

+Later, in 2009, a well is built in her village by two visitors after consulting Nya's uncle so that she and other residents would not have to walk as far and drink unsafe water.
+Although there are some complications during the process of drilling the well, the villagers and crew work together to eventually produce safe and clear water.
+The village transforms with the completion of the well; Nya is overjoyed when a school is built alongside the well, as the children do not spend their time collecting water.

-Nya [Ny-uh] is an 11-year-old girl who walks eight hours every day for seven months of the year to fetch water from the pond.
-She and her family live in South Sudan in 2008.
-Her family home is far from the nearest pond, where she walks twice a day to support her parents and younger sister, Akeer.
-She also has a little brother that her mom takes care of at home.
-Throughout the story, her sister, Akeer, gets sick and is told that the water was contaminated.
-Later, in 2009, a well is built in her village so she will not have to walk so far and drink unsafe water.
-A school is built along with the well and Nya is overjoyed by this.
-She then introduces herself to Salva Dut at the end of the book, because she was confused by the fact that Salva, a Dinka, would help her Nuer village as the Dinka and Nuer tribes have been in conflict for many years.
-Nya's story is fictional, and Park interviewed travelers who saw water wells being drilled in villages like Nya's.
+At the end of the book, both Salva and Nya's stories crossover when Nya realizes Salva was the individual in charge of the drilling crew.
+She introduces herself to Salva Dut, because she was confused by the fact that Salva, a Dinka, would help her Nuer village.
+The Dinka and Nuer tribes have been at conflict for many years, and Park's short novel maintains those dynamics.
+Nya's story is fictional, though, and was based on travelers Park interviewed who saw water wells being drilled in villages similar to Nya's.
 She also examined their photographs and videos.